electron/electronjs.org-old/docs/infrastructure.md

-# Electron Website Insfrastructure and Automation Overview
+# Electron Website Infrastructure and Automation Overview

 The Electron website displays data from several different npm packages in addition to the content that lives in `electron/electronjs.org`.
 These packages are: